 Payers will force digital payment adoption

 For AP teams, checks are a rising cost center, with each one representing north of $4 in material and processing costs.
 Payers also aren’t interested in hearing from you when checks are lost in the mail or just slow to arrive.
 These teams are hearing about the same economic uncertainty you are, and they’re keen to automate processes, save money and avoid the risk of fraud just like you are.

 That means chances are good that payers will soon be asking you to accept electronic payment methods like ACH and card, if they haven’t already.
 Adopting them now will save the time and hassle of being asked, having to enroll and so forth when you really want to be paid more quickly later.

-The US economy is already grappling with inflation and inconsistent consumer spending.
+The U.S. economy is already grappling with inflation and inconsistent consumer spending.
 Companies will have a lot to think about it if the economy gets even bumpier in the months ahead.
 Make sure that how you get paid—and when, and if in the case of fraud incidents— is a manageable process.
-The right digital payment networks will go a long way toward making those times easier to handle.
+The right digital payment network will go a long way toward making those times easier to handle.

 Evan Hall is the Director of Vendor Enrollment Success and Strategy for Paymode-X, where he has spent the past six years.
 In this role, Evan regularly talks to suppliers about their accounts receivable pain points and strategies.